 Modeling results indicate that TMWA's system is highly resilient, well into the future.
 The ensemble historical simulations, which emulate extreme drought conditions over the next 80 years, did not show any shortages for the entire simulation period.
-The warming climate scenarios (eight GCMs for RCP 4.5 and 8.5) did not show any shortages until 2069 (almost 50 years in the future), even with more volatile hydrologic conditions compared to historical conditions.
+The climate scenarios (eight GCMs for RCP 4.5 and 8.5) did not show any shortages until 2069 (almost 50 years in the future), even with more volatile hydrologic conditions compared to historical conditions.

 TMWA has been through periods of extensive drought historically and has used drought storage to meet customer demand in the past.
 With TROA in place (effective 2015), TMWA's ability to meet customer demand through an intense, prolonged drought has been significantly enhanced.
-Modeling shows that storage of drought reserves adds significant resiliency, so TMWA can reliably create a water supply for its customers under almost all GCMs.
+Even with increased drought frequency under climate change, modeling shows that storage of drought reserves adds significant resiliency, allowing TMWA to reliably create a water supply for its customers under almost all GCMs.